yetisoftworks/MeshyDB.SDK-docs/docs/users/updating_self.rst

 .. rubric:: Responses

 204 : No Content
-   * Updated information of updated authorized user.
+   * Updated information of updated existing user.

 400 : Bad request
    * Unable to update security questions if question verification is not configured.